If You Persist, You Will Progress. How to Coach Kids Through Struggle in a Neuro-supportive Way!

 I paused our data review to dig into these feelings.
 I helped him see he wouldn’t be able to get his nervous system to relax enough to access the thinking part of his brain to do the math until he chose different thoughts.
 His negative thoughts, and therefore feelings, were persistent for him and had led to his avoidance of math over the past few months.

 I suggested instead of “I’m so stupid,” “I can’t do math,” or “I’m behind all of my friends,” we try a new thought that sounded something like, “This is hard for me right now and that’s ok.
 I’ll figure it out.”
+(More ideas about how to help kids shape their thinking through affirmations here.)

 I invited him to repeat these words several times out loud, and as he said them, I could see his body relax and his breathing return to normal.
 I praised him for his ability to calm down and choose his thoughts.
 We remembered one of our favorite quotes, “comparison is the thief of joy,” and after a little bit more protest, he accepted going back to past lessons as a good move for his future self.